Capability 6: support team treatments

 The behaviours associated with enacting a consistent approach to individual patients are:

-- Advises the team on important aspects to consider when agreeing an approach arising from own professional expertise;
+- Advises the team on essential aspects to consider when agreeing on a system arising from own professional expertise;

-- Follows the team’s agreed approach to each patient seen;
+- Follows the team’s coordinated approach to each patient seen;

 - Explains the reasoning behind the approach to other team members (if needed), family and friends, and professionals involved from outside the team (e.g. home carers, community therapists);